AlibabaCloudDocs/sls/intl.en-US/Application/Log Audit Service/Background information.md

 -   Typical log audit scenarios

-    Requirements for log audit can be classified into the following four levels:
+    Requirements for audit logs can be classified into the following four levels:

     ![Log audit - 004](https://static-aliyun-doc.oss-accelerate.aliyuncs.com/assets/img/en-US/6506498951/p101350.png)

     -   Basic requirements: Most small and medium-sized enterprises need automatic log collection and storage.
 These enterprises must meet the minimum requirements that are specified in the Baseline for Classified Protection of Cybersecurity 2.0.
     -   Intermediate requirements: Multinational enterprises, large enterprises, and some medium-sized enterprises have multiple departments that use different Alibaba Cloud accounts and separately pay bills.
 Therefore, these enterprises need to collect the logs of the accounts by using an automatic process, send these logs to the same storage resource, and then audit the logs.
 In addition to the basic requirements, these types of enterprises also need to collect logs and manage accounts in a centralized manner.
 Most of these enterprises have an audit system and want to connect their audit systems to the Log Audit Service application in real time.
     -   Advanced requirements: Large enterprises that have dedicated audit compliance teams need to monitor logs, analyze logs, and configure alerts for logs.
 Some enterprises collect data to their audit systems for further operations.
-Other enterprises, especially those who want to build an audit system on the cloud, can use the query, analysis, alert, chart, and dashboard features provided by Log Service to audit logs.
+Other enterprises, especially those who want to build an audit system on the cloud, can use the query, analysis, alerting, chart, and dashboard features provided by Log Service to audit logs.
-    -   Top requirements: Most large enterprises that have professional audit compliance teams have SOCs or audit systems.
+    -   Top requirements: Most large enterprises that have professional auditing and compliance teams have SOCs or audit systems.
 These enterprises need to integrate their systems with the Log Audit Service application and manage data in a centralized manner.
     The Log Audit Service application of Log Service satisfies all four levels of requirements.